TamilGeekGirl/TamilSandhiNeuroSymbolicAI/NeuralToolkit/bestMBARTmodel.md

-# Best mBART Model for Tamil Sandhi Correction (Panbu Thokai)
+## Best mBART Model for Tamil Sandhi Correction (Panbu Thokai)

 This repository contains the tokenizer and model configuration files for the best-performing mBART model fine-tuned to detect and correct Sandhi errors in Tamil *Panbu Thokai* scenarios.
+This will be published in Huggingface in the future.

 The model is part of the **TamilSandhi** neuro-symbolic AI framework for sandhi error correction in Tamil.
 It is intended for research use and reproducibility.
 Model weights are included here in `safetensors` format.